Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC Characterization Datasets

-To analyze the QoC KPIs' ability to characterize network behavior in predictable settings, we generate multiple synthetic datasets representing a diverse set of pre-defined network environments.\footnote{We focus our synthetic data study on the KPI representation of download speed due to the prominence of download speed as an indicator of network performance and because of its larger range of variability compared to metrics like upload speed and latency.} To organize the data spatially, we employ Uber’s~\cite{uber_h3} H3 hexagonal indexing system, which the FCC~\cite{FCCNBB} uses to map broadband coverage.\footnote{\emph{H3} defines a hierarchy of spatial resolutions: at resolution-0 a single hexagon covers the entire Earth.
+{\bf Synthetic Datasets.} To analyze the accuracy and characterization ability of QoC, an understanding of expected behavior is critical.
+To this end, we generated a detailed synthetic dataset to represent seven distinct, predefined network scenarios.\footnote{We focus our synthetic data study on the KPI representation of download speed due to the prominence of download speed as an indicator of network performance and because of its larger range of variability compared to metrics like upload speed and latency.
+However, our evaluation could easily be replicated for latency or other network metrics.} To organize the data spatially, we employ Uber’s~\cite{uber_h3} H3 hexagonal indexing system, which the FCC~\cite{FCCNBB} uses to map broadband coverage.\footnote{\emph{H3} defines a hierarchy of spatial resolutions: at resolution-0 a single hexagon covers the entire Earth.
 Successive partitions produce increasingly finer hexagons up to resolution 15.
 For example, resolution-8 ("hex8") cells average $0.73\ \mathrm{km}^2$, resolution-9 ("hex9") cells $0.10\ \mathrm{km}^2$, and resolution-10 ("hex10") cells $0.014\ \mathrm{km}^2$.
 Each parent hexagon has seven child hexagons.} We utilize hex10 hexagons as the fundamental simulation unit; each generated data point represents performance within one hex10 hexagon.
+For each of the seven predefined scenarios, we generate \textit{seven} time series, one per \textit{hex10} spatial unit.
+Each time series represents download speed measurements every minute for a 30-day period.
+This results in 43,200 measurements per time series and 302,400 measurements per scenario.
+To ensure statistical robustness, we run 50 Monte Carlo simulations for each scenario, yielding $\sim$15~million measurements per scenario and $\sim$105~million measurements across all seven scenarios.

-We simulate a variety of network behaviors (scenarios), as we describe below.
-For each scenario, we generate \textit{seven} time series, each with download speed measurements every minute for a 30-day period at our fundamental \textit{hex10} spatial unit, resulting in 43,200 measurements per time series and 302,400 measurements per scenario (seven time series per scenario).
-To ensure statistical robustness, we run 50 Monte Carlo simulations for each scenario, yielding $\sim$15,000,000 measurements per scenario and $\sim$105~million measurements across all seven scenarios.
-To study QoC KPIs at an individual spatial unit, we are interested in coverage characterization over time.
-Thus, we use one hex10 time series per scenario (and its 50 simulations) for analysis.
-To evaluate spatial aggregation of QoC, we utilize all seven hex10 time series per scenario (and their 50 simulations) and aggregate them at the hex9 level.
+To study QoC KPIs at an individual spatial unit, we are interested in characterization of performance over time.
+We use one hex10 time series per scenario (and its 50 simulations) for analysis.
+To evaluate QoC spatial aggregation, we utilize all seven hex10 time series per scenario (and their 50 simulations) and aggregate them at the hex9 level.
 We summarize these measurement details in Table~\ref{tab:datagen_breakdown} in the Appendix.